 Place the cookies on a parchment paper-lined tray.

-While the chocolate is still melted, sprinkle with your favorite holiday sprinkles.
-Let cool at room temperature for 30-60 minutes.
+While the chocolate is still melted, sprinkle with your favorite holiday or party sprinkles.
+Let cool in the refrigerator for 30 minutes, or at room temperature for at least 60 minutes.

 I don't bother putting chocolate on the bottom side of the cookie, since this is going to be placed on the parchment paper, but you can if you like.
-Also, these cookies cool perfectly at room temperature, but if you're in a hurry, you can cool them in the refrigerator.
+Also, these cookies cool perfectly at room temperature, it just takes a bit more time.
+If you're in a hurry, you can cool them in the refrigerator.

 There are two things to watch out for as you're making Chocolate Covered OREOs.